 At dive bars, Jenita typically orders tea.

-Associate Creative Producer
+Associate Creative Director

 Jason is a Texan who moved to NY because he heard about it in a rap song (really pretty much all rap songs not by Dre).
 His eyesight is on the Mr. Magoo level but his design third eye rivals the power of Cyclops (the optic blasts from the X-Man, not the Greek epic god-spawn).
 Branding and typography are his passions, as are bean & cheese tacos with bacon and guacamole.
 And bright colored shoes.